Your current browser seems to be outdated. This means that some features of the website are not available. Please update your browser.

 - To speak and write intelligently about global, transcultural, and postcolonial issues in art history, from the early modern period to the present.

 - Familiarity with key artworks, media, materials, and written sources related to the theme.
-Insight into how contemporary globalization theories may be relevant for understanding globalizing trends from the early modern period onwards.
+Insight into how contemporary theories about globalization, migration, and (de)coloniality may be relevant for understanding art and material culture from the early modern period onwards.

-- Familiarity with the historical and contemporary terms and concepts, relevant to understand the development of European (especially Netherlandish) art in a global context.
+- Familiarity with the historical and contemporary terms and concepts, relevant to understand the development of European art in a global context.

 - To critically evaluate current historiographical trends and imagine new possibilities for the field.